wp-plugins/schreikasten/readme.txt

 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.8 =
+* New feature: max number of comments a user can senad each day.

 = 0.14.7.9 =
 * Solved bug with pagination system in Japanese (thanks Chestnut).